jin38324/OCI_GenAI_access_gateway/README.md

 *This is a project inspired by [aws-samples/bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway/tree/main)*

 # Change log
 - 20250407: Now support tool call for both cohere and llama in stream/non-stream mode.
+Set `tool_call: true` and `stream_tool_call:true` in `models.yaml`
 - 20250221: Now support image input for multimodal model like `meta.llama-3.2-90b-vision-instruct`
 - 20250121: Add `gunicorn` to support parallel threads, get a 9x speed up.
 Thanks to [@streamnsight](https://github.com/jin38324/OCI_GenAI_access_gateway/pull/4)
 - 20241219: Add a parameter `EMBED_TRUNCATE` in `config.py`.
 This is a parameter that OpenAI does not have.
 The default setting `END` will truncate input that exceeds the maximum token length and keep the beginning part.